 Both situations can cause data loss if handled incorrectly.
-If a violation of the Update Propagation Invariant (see end of Section A) is permitted, then the strong consistency guarantee of Chain Replication can be violated.
-Machi uses write-once registers, so the number of possible strong consistency
+If a violation of the Update Propagation Invariant (see end of Section A) is permitted, then the strong consistency guarantee of Chain Replication is violated.
+Machi uses write-once registers, so the number of possible strong consistency violations is smaller than Chain Replication of mutable registers.